JAKUAN-AHMED/Gym-Management-System/README.md

 - 👥 Bookings with capacity limits (max 10/class)
 - 👤 Admin panel to manage users and classes
 - 🔄 Realtime class availability & booking
-- 🔒 Protected routes and middleware
+- ◻️Not Found and global validation features also Multiple Error handling perfectly

 ---